BrettRD/ros2-playbooks/Issues.md

 * workspace location is fixed in the playbook needs to use a sane templated default derived from vars

-* allow colcon swap undefined
+* allow colcon swap variable to be undefined

+* geerlingguy's swap role skips swapon if it doesn't have to create the file.